Does Medicare Cover Therapy For Depression?

 No, you do not need a referral from your primary care physician to receive therapy for depression under Medicare.
 However, your therapist must be enrolled in Medicare and must accept Medicare’s payment rates.
 You should also make sure that the therapist you choose is licensed and qualified to provide mental health services.

-Read More: Does Aetna Medicare Cover Silver Sneakers?
+Read More: Does Medicare Cover Breast Mri?

 How much will I have to pay out of pocket for therapy for depression under Medicare?